Local correlation entropy: Introduction

-For general dynamical systems, the supremum of local correlation entropies can be strictly smaller than the topological entropy.
+The conclusion of Theorem~\refThmB{} clearly also holds for any (uncountable) system with zero topological entropy, and for any full shift (see Corollary~\ref{C:subshifts-correl-entropy-bernoulli}).
+However, for general dynamical systems the supremum of local correlation entropies can be strictly smaller than the topological entropy.
 We prove this by constructing a strictly ergodic subshift with positive entropy and with all local correlation entropies equal to zero; our construction is a modification of Grillenberger's one \cite{grillenberger1973constructions}.